Squishmeist/SnakeGame/README.md

 ## How to install and run the project

 ### Installation:
-Select device platform when downloading.
+Select device platform when downloading, to run game your machine must be up to date with Java19.

 * [IntelliJ](https://www.jetbrains.com/idea/download/)
 * [Java19](https://www.oracle.com/uk/java/technologies/downloads/#jdk19)